mjswensen/mjswensen.com/blog/_posts/2019-12-18-playing-the-numbers.md

 title: "Playing the Numbers: A Millennial Engineer's Probabilistic Approach to Believing in God"
 date: 2019-12-18 05:48
 layout: post
+excerpt: Though faith is an essential component to any religious conversation, I'd like to set it aside for just a moment and focus instead on a pragmatic and logical way of thinking about religion.
 ---

 <p><span class="update">Update <span class="update-date">12/18/2019</span></span> Thanks to an astute Reddit commenter, today I learned about Pascal's Wager, which is strikingly similar to the idea I tried to synthesize below.
 For a more in-depth read on this topic, check out <a href="https://en.wikipedia.org/wiki/Pascal's_wager">the Wikipedia article on Pascal's Wager</a>.</p>